In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 Deferred Action for Childhood Arrivals: A Resource Page

-In June of 2012, the Obama administration announced that it would accept requests for Deferred Action for Childhood Arrivals (DACA), an initiative designed to temporarily suspend the deportation of young people residing unlawfully in the U.S who were brought to the United States as children, meet certain education requirements and generally match the criteria established under legislative proposals like the DREAM Act.
-The implementation of the program is being carefully monitored by the Immigration Policy Center.
-This resource page collects IPC, government, and other publications relating solely to DACA.
+In June of 2012, the Obama administration announced that it would accept requests for Deferred Action for Childhood Arrivals (DACA), an initiative designed to temporarily suspend the deportation of young people residing unlawfully in the U.S. who were brought to the United States as children, meet certain education requirements and generally match the criteria established under legislative proposals like the DREAM Act.
+The implementation of the program is being carefully monitored by the American Immigration Council.
+This resource page collects Council materials and statements, government resources, and other publications relating solely to DACA.

 - Read the Council's explanation of the DHS announcement (June 2012)

-- Read the Council's statement on DHS's annoucement (June 2012)
+- Read the Council's statement on DHS's announcement (June 2012)

 - Find out if you are eligible for Deferred Action using this Online Tool from WeOwnTheDream.org